Luodian/Otter/README.md

 [Yuanhan Zhang](https://zhangyuanhan-ai.github.io/)

-### Acknowledgements
+### 👨‍🏫 Acknowledgements

-We thank Jingkang Yang and Ziwei Liu for supporting.
-We thank the Open Flamingo team for their great contribution to the open source community.
+We thank Jingkang Yang and Ziwei Liu for advising and supporting, as well as the Open Flamingo team for their great contribution to the open source community.